sametcn99/write-lyric-to-audio/README.md

 ## Contact

-If you have any questions or suggestions, please open an issue on the GitHub repository.
+If you have any questions or suggestions, please open an issue on the GitHub repository or contact me on [telegram](https://t.me/sametc0)

 ## Acknowledgments